 MeridianLink Delivers SBA PPP Fast Track Solution

-/EIN News/ -- Costa Mesa, California, April 15, 2020 (GLOBE NEWSWIRE) -- MeridianLink announced that it built and delivered its SBA PPP Fast Track Digital Solution within a week.
+/EIN News/ -- Costa Mesa, California, April 21, 2020 (GLOBE NEWSWIRE) -- MeridianLink, developer of the financial industry's first multi-channel loan and new account origination platform, announced that it was officially approved as a vendor to access the Small Business Administration (SBA) system and delivered an integrated SBA PPP Fast Track Digital Solution within a week.
 Community financial institutions were immediately deployed on MeridianLink’s SBA PPP Fast Track and began accepting online and mobile customer applications within 48 hours of signing up for the program.

-“We knew we had to move incredibly fast to help banks and credit unions help the communities they serve”, said Tim Nguyen, co-founder and Chief Strategy Officer or MeridianLink.
-“I’m proud that our team built, tested, and delivered our SBA PPP Fast Track origination system in days.
-Customers responded just as quickly, processing thousands of online PPP applications in less than a week.”
+“We knew we had to move incredibly fast to enable banks and credit unions to help the communities they serve,” said Tim Nguyen, co-founder and Chief Strategy Officer of MeridianLink.
+“I’m proud that our team got SBA approval, built, tested, and delivered our SBA PPP Fast Track origination system in days.
+Clients responded just as quickly, processing thousands of online PPP applications in less than a week.”

 Jennifer Seber from USF Federal Credit Union was one of the first clients to implement SBA PPP Fast Track.
-“We like how it captures the information directly from the borrower.”, said Ms. Seber.
+“We like how it captures the information directly from the borrower,” said Ms. Seber.
 “The workaround we had in place was not member-centric; this was our solution.”
-USF FCU was able to successfully implement within 1 business day.
+USF FCU was able to successfully implement within one business day.

-MeridianLink’s SBA PPP Fast Track Digital Solution is an automated, mobile first application intake system.
-It’s cloud-based, with nothing to install.
-The system provides SBA form 2483 and other forms, with automated workflow to generate and send requests for required documents to business owners, who can then sign electronically and securely upload to the financial institution.
+MeridianLink’s SBA PPP Fast Track Digital Solution is an automated, mobile-first application intake and posting system.
+It is cloud-based, with nothing to install.
+The system supplies the required forms, with automated workflows to generate and send requests for documents to business owners, who can then sign electronically and securely upload to the financial institution.

 The Fast Track Solution for SBA PPP loan origination is available now to any bank or credit union.
-It does not require core system integration and can typically be implemented in a few days or less.
-More information can be found here or by contacting MeridianLink directly at 866-720-6432.
+It does not require core system integration and can typically be implemented in two days or less.
+More information can be found here, at ApplicationPortal@MeridianLink.com or at 866-720-6432.

 About MeridianLink